Food On Book

 1. Empty the dishwasher.

 Never start cooking a meal earlier than the dishwasher has been emptied (until it is grimy and still has space in it).
-This offers you a place to position things immediately as you end with them.
+This offers you a place to position things immediately as you finish with them.

-2. Fill the sink with warm soapy water.
+2. Fill the sink with warm, soapy water.

 3. Set up a bowl for scraps.